 Some statins, such as simvastatin, work best when taken in the evening.
 They have a relatively short duration of action, so the time when they’re most active needs to coincide with the time when our bodies create the most cholesterol: when we’re sleeping.
 Other statins, such as atorvastatin, have a longer duration of action so it doesn’t matter what time of the day they’re taken.

 Most people take statins without any significant side effects, but statins are occasionally linked to muscle pains which can be severe enough to mean that that person can’t take them.
-If you’ve been prescribed statins but find that you develop side effects that you can’t tolerate, it’s important to see a doctor as there may be an alternative which can help to protect you from cardiovascular disease without the same side effects.
+If you’ve been prescribed statins but find that you develop side effects that you can’t tolerate, it’s important to see a doctor as there may be an alternative which can help to protect you from cardiovascular diseases without the same side effects.

 Ezetimibe is a medication given as a tablet and reduces the amount of cholesterol that can pass from the gut into the bloodstream.
 It is not usually as effective as statins so ezetimibe tends to be the second line of treatment for people who cannot tolerate statins.
 It is, however, still highly beneficial for people at risk from high cholesterol and cardiovascular disease.